saadmk11/comment-webpage-screenshot/README.md

 ## Available Image Upload Services

+**As GitHub Does not allow us to upload images to a comment using the API we need to rely on other services to host the screenshots.**

 These are the currently available image upload services.
-As GitHub Does not allow us to upload images to a comment using the API we need to rely on other services to host the screenshots.

-**If you want to add/use a different image upload service, feel free create a new issue/pull request.**

 ### Imgur